-- Historical Content and Chronology Students will be able to demonstrate mastery of the factual and contextual knowledge in both western and non-western histories.
-Within the context of the subject matter in history pursued by the student, he or she will be expected, given appropriate notice and time for preparation, to discuss the subject matter intelligently as would a historian, albeit a novice one.
-Students will be able to explain continuity and change over time and place and articulate factual and contextual knowledge in both western and non-western histories. - Critical Thinking Students will be able to evaluate conflicting historical evidence and differentiate types of historical resources.
+- Historical Content and Chronology-Students will be able to demonstrate mastery of the factual and contextual knowledge in history.
+Within the context of the subject matter in history pursued by the student, he or she will be expected to discuss the subject matter intelligently as would a historian, albeit a novice one, and interpret evidence of historical continuity and change over time and place. - Critical Thinking- Students will be able to evaluate conflicting historical evidence and differentiate types of historical resources.
 Students in history are most likely to think critically when they encounter conflicting evidence on the historical topic of interest to them.
-Students will recognize that there is no one historical truth through the identification and examination of the fundamental problems of historical interpretation and the study of the historical "schools" of analysis in western and non-western fields.
-History graduates, then, will demonstrate an ability to evaluate the validity of opposing perspectives on historical issues, and thereby develop skills in critical thinking. - Effective Historical Research and Writing Students will express their knowledge and ideas in clear and purposeful writing using multiple research techniques and methods.
+Students will recognize that there is no one historical truth though the identification and examination of the fundamental problems of historical interpretation and the study of the historical "schools" of analysis.
+This includes the ability to identify and differentiate types of historical sources including popular, academic, primary and secondary.

+- Effective Historical Research and Writing Students will express their knowledge and ideas in clear and purposeful writing using multiple research techniques and methods.
 Students will conduct historical and archival research, independently and/or collaboratively, to integrate it with established scholarly work, and to present findings in written forms that acknowledge sources properly, fully and fairly. - Oral Communication Students will demonstrate the depth of their historical knowledge in oral formats.
 In conjunction with the building of research and writing skills, acquiring skills in oral communication is fundamental to most careers and one of the means in which faculty determine the historical interest and comprehension of students.